-Driver: The specific type of device can be selected from a list in orlike the MacCready value, bugs and ballast from the device.
+Driver: The specific type of device can be selected from a list in order to enable support for devices with proprietary protocols or special functions.

-Sync. from device\: This option lets you configure if XCSoar should use settings like the MacCready value, bugs and ballast to the device.

-Sync. to device\: This option lets you configure if XCSoar should send settings will allow it's data to be used anyway.
+Sync. from device: This option lets you configure if XCSoar should use settings like the MacCready value, bugs and ballast from the device.
+Sync. to device: This option lets you configure if XCSoar should send settings like the MacCready value, bugs and ballast to the device.
+Ignore checksum: If your GPS device outputs invalid NMEA checksums, this will allow it's data to be used anyway.